Why use functions

 What is a function?

-A function is an object in R just like a vector.
-A function can be
+A function is an object in R just like a vector or a data frame.
+A

 name <- function(arguments) {